nojsja/react-nojsja/components/EditableTree/README.md

 #### Options

 * __data__ [Array]
-The data to build a editable antd tree, Check data instruction from `Usage` below.
+The data to build an editable antd tree, Check data instruction from `Usage` below.

 * maxLevel [Number]
 The max tree level depth, default 50.